-The District expects to receive full reimbursement of such exempt taxes from the State during the current fiscal year.
+The District has received full reimbursement of such exempt taxes from the State during the current fiscal year and expects to receive full reimbursement of such exempt taxes from the State during the ensuing fiscal year.

-Ten of the Largest Taxpayers for the 2019-20 Fiscal Year
+Ten of the Largest Taxpayers for the 2021-22 Fiscal Year

-The following table presents the total 2019 assessed valuations of ten of the District's largest property owners used for the 2019-20 tax levy.
+The following table presents the total 2021 assessed valuations of ten of the District's largest property owners used for the 2021-22 tax levy.